Back in the 1960s and ‘70s, a new restaurant and entertainment trend emerged in America.

 But just months later, a local investment group led by Jax native Craig Smith swooped in to save the theater, purchasing it and making several renovations.

-The new team retained Booth as creative director and added DeJuan Roy as the venue’s executive chef.
+The new team retained Booth as the venue’s creative director and added DeJuan Roy as its new executive chef.
 The theater, renamed Alhambra Theatre & Dining, re-opened at the end of 2009.

 Today, Alhambra Theatre & Dining continues to operate as the country’s second-oldest dining theater still in operation – and the only one of its kind in North Florida.